Stjaertfena/lab-2-undoing-changes/README.md

 1. With the removal action completed, continue the rebase process with `git rebase --continue`.

 1. With the rebase completed, view your history again using `gitk`. ❓ **Why are only the final three commits diverging, when the rebase was started with main as starting point?**

+1. Now we need to update the remote reference... git status...